alina-shirshikova/alina-shirshikova.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in economics at Maastricht University and an ESR at the Research Centre for Education and the Labour Market (ROA).
+I am a tenure track Assistant Professor of Economics at the Department of Economics at HSE University.

 My primary research field is labor economics, with a special focus on the economics of education and migration, and an interest in gender aspects of public policies.

-My current [research](/publications/) focuses on the impact of geographical mobility, borders and immigration policies on labour markets and educational opportunities.

-You can contact me at a.shirshikova@maastrichtuniversity.nl and find my [CV](http://alina-shirshikova.github.io/files/Academic_CV.pdf) here.

-I am on the 2023-2024 Job Market